Entanglement between atomic condensates in an optical lattice: effects of interaction range

-In this Letter, we study the entanglement in the spin waves of a two-component BEC \cite{Myatt} in a 2D optical lattice \cite{Auerbach} in which the condensates at each site behave like a ``spin magnet'' and interact with each other to its nearest neighbors and next nearest neighbors.
-Spin waves can be obtained in this spin lattice in the low excitation regime.
-Moreover, this ``long-ranged'' interaction can be produced by dipole-dipole interactions, and with this in mind we should note that Bose-Einstein condensation of chromium, with a high magnetic dipole-dipole interaction, has recently been realized \cite{Griesmaier}.
-This dipole-dipole interaction strength can be tuned by magnetic fields, or by engineering the geometry of the trap \cite{Giovanazzi}.
+In this paper, we study the entanglement in the spin waves of a two-component BEC \cite{Myatt} in a 2D optical lattice \cite{Auerbach} in which the condensates at each site behave like a ``spin magnet'' and interact with each other to its nearest neighbors and next nearest neighbors.
+The low lying excitation of this system are spin waves.
+Most importantly, a ``long-ranged'' interaction can in principle be produced by dipole-dipole interactions.
+With this in mind we note that Bose-Einstein condensation of chromium, with a high magnetic dipole-dipole interaction, has recently been realized \cite{Griesmaier}.
+This dipole-dipole interaction strength should also be tunable by magnetic fields, or by engineering the geometry of the trap \cite{Giovanazzi}.
 Such controllable interspecies, short- and long-ranged interactions are important in producing the multi-particle entangled states.

-The study of the entanglement measures leads to a novel perspective on the structure of ground state and their critical behavior.
+The study of the entanglement measures leads to a novel perspective on the structure of ground state and its quantum critical behavior.
 We shall show that this ``BEC lattice'' is equivalent to a set of harmonic oscillators in the low-excitation regime.
 This means that the well-known analysis of a quantum harmonic lattice can be used to investigate entanglement in this many-body system.
 We shall further see that the entropic measure of entanglement is useful to understand our system's properties of area dependence which used in some parts of quantum field theory \cite{Bombelli}.